Adam014/filmoteka/td.md

 TODO: Add personalized movies you might like, based on favorite movies
 TODO: Limit pagination when user isnt logged in to 3 pages and disable the ability to search, he can view only the movies that are in in the 3 pages
 TODO: Need to resolve this, we have more data in supabase than we are viewing
+TODO: Move library to /library and make proper homepage, with top 5 movies something like that and etc, recent reviews